marmelab/react-admin/docs/Translation.md

 ![Switching interface language](./img/translation.gif)

 The react-admin user interface uses English as the default language.
-But you can also display the UI and content in other languages, allow changing language at runtime, even lazy-loading optional languages to avoid increasing the bundle size with all translations.
+But you can also display the UI and content in other languages, allow changing language at runtime, and even lazy-loading optional languages to avoid increasing the bundle size with all translations.

 You will use translation features mostly via the `i18nProvider`, and a set of hooks (`useTranslate`, `useLocaleState`).